xamarin/mac-samples/MicroSamples/README.md

 HelloCoreWlanSample.cs
 ----------------------

 Shows how to use CoreWlan on macOS.
+To check sample output you should run native executable inside HelloCoreWlanSample app bundle.